mammadataei/cypress-vite/README.md

 ### Configuration

-You can simply pass the `vitePreprocessor` function the path to your Vite config
+You can pass a Vite config to the `vitePreprocessor` function:
-file:

 ```typescript
 import path from 'path'